Mike Doneghan: Amateur career

 Doneghan started with Stewart's Melville.
 He was part of the team that were runners-up in the Bell Lawrie Scottish Schools Cup of 2009.

 While with Glasgow Warriors, he played with Stirling County.

 Professional career

 He played for Edinburgh U18s in 2008.

 He moved to Gloucester that same year and was named best player in their summer academy.

 He was named in Glasgow Warriors academy as an Elite Development Player in 2010.
 He stayed at Glasgow till 2012.
 He played one match for Glasgow Warriors; away to Dundee HSFP in a pre-season match of the 2010-11 season.

-He moved to play for Rotherham Titans for one season in 2012-13, who played in the English championship at the time.
+He moved to play for Rotherham Titans for one season in 2012–13, who played in the English championship at the time.

-He moved to play for London Scottish for two seasons from 2013-15.
+He moved to play for London Scottish for two seasons from 2013 to 2015.

 After playing with London Scottish, Doneghan moved to A.S.
 Macon in France who were playing in Federale 1 at the time.

 In 2016 he moved to play for Romanian side CSM Baia Mare in the CEC Bank Super League, the professional top league of Romania.